CS236340/restorable_topology/README.md

 Then run the following command:
 > mn --custom restorable_topology/src/mininet/customTopologyInitializerTest.py --topo customTopology --controller=remote --switch ovsk --mac --arp

+**Starting a bandwith test:**

+Now you will need to edit the file *restorable_topology/src/mininet/bandwidthTest.py*, in the same manner described before.
+Then run the following command:
+> mn --custom restorable_topology/src/mininet/bandwidthTest.py

 This project has been tested with RYU version 4.2.